…without “icky” sales tactics, tricking your customers or ridiculous marketing “hacks”.

 So, how do you get to know your audience?

 - Spend at least half a day (more if you can) defining your potential customers: How old are they?
 What do they do for work?
 What are their goals?
 What is the single biggest challenge you can help them overcome?

 - Put together 20-30 questions designed to get to know your customers better: Then reach out to your client list and ask if they’re up for a video call to answer your questions.
 Give them space to be 100% honest and weave their answers into your copy.

 Once you’ve identified your ideal customer, you’ll be better able to talk to, engage and persuade your audience in your copy.

 Alright, now you know who to speak to.
 But how do you speak to them?

 The most persuasive copy mimics the way your customers think and speak.
-If you can describe your customer’s problems using the same language they do, you’ll build instant rapport and trust that is crucial for landing more sales.
+If you can use descriptive language to describe your customer’s problems using the same language they do, you’ll build instant rapport and trust that is crucial for landing more sales.

 Overloading your copy with jargon, buzzwords and enough acronyms to fill a Scrabble board might make you sound smart.
 But your customers don’t want to buy from someone who reads the dictionary in their spare time.
 They want to know that you understand the pain they’re experiencing, and speaking in their language is how you do that.

 A quick and effective strategy for uncovering your customer’s unique language is to review your customer’s emails, testimonials and survey responses.

 Do similar words keep popping up?
 Do they describe their problems in a certain way?
 Do they have a specific way of expressing themselves?